romanpbj/Seattle-Smart-Spaces/README.md

 Seattle Smart Spaces

   Seattle Smart Spaces is a full-stack web application that uses machine learning to predict parking availability in Seattle.
-It provides real-time suggestions for low-occupancy parking spots using historical data, spatial   proximity, and temporal context (hour, month, season).
+  It provides real-time suggestions for low-occupancy parking spots using historical data, spatial proximity, and time context (hour, month, season).

 How It Works:
   1. Users enter an address or use their GPS location.
 App fetches current time, month, and determines weekend status.